 IMX432 has 1.1″ format, it is pretty big, almost twice of IMX174 chip.

 9um pixel size is 1.5 times bigger than IMX174 camera, which means it can works at longer focal ratio, such as SCT + Daystar filter(with 4.2X) .

 100Ke full well, is 3 times bigger than IMX174.
 This feature will bring some new possibility in imaging.
 What we can imagine is HDR the Sun and prominence, or maybe the bright and dark side of the Moon.

 HCG and Noise

 HCG mode will automatic open when Gain >145, readout noise will drop to 4.6e.
 And dynamic range will rise to 12 drops again.

 At 380 gain, readout noise of IMX432 is 2.6e, it is lower than IMX174.
 And full well will still bigger than IMX174.

 Row noise problem is a big trouble in solar imaging.
 When we use IMX174 or IMX178 cameras, bandings occurs sometimes.
-Although we can fix this problem in post-processing, but it still does nagitive affect on the details.
+Although we can make it slight in post-processing, but it still does negative affect on the details.